-1940-1945 At the beginning of the war, Freddie and his school were evacuated to the country.
+At the beginning of the war, Freddie's school was evacuated to the country.
 He no longer felt he was a refugee but instead one of the many evacuees from London.
 Freddie had many friends and volunteered to work on a local farm.
-Freddie and Ruth were the unwelcomed guests with a young couple.
-On one occasion, the couple told him that Hitler was doing the right thing.
+In the countryside, Freddie and Ruth were the unwelcome guests of the young couple with whom they lived.
+On one occasion, the couple told him that they thought Hitler was doing the right thing.
 They only allowed Freddie inside the home during mealtimes and to sleep.
-As such, Freddie spent much of his time with his school friends outside of the home.
+As such, Freddie spent much of his time with his school friends outdoors.
 Upon the death of Mrs. Grigg, Ruth returned to London to help Mr. Grigg with the home.
-When Freddie joined Ruth in 1943, he witnessed the “doodlebug” (German V-1 guided missile) and other attacks by the Germans.
-As news about the Holocaust surfaced, Freddie and his sister moved to Manchester in order to start over.
-There they lived within the Jewish community and gained English citizenship.
+After Freddie joined Ruth in 1943, he witnessed the “doodlebug” (German V-1 guided missile) and other attacks by the Germans.

-After the war, Freddie served in both the English and Israeli armies, as a tank commander and later in the Israeli merchant marine.
-Freddie married another Holocaust survivor, Josiane, and together they have three children.
-In 1963 Freddie and Josiane moved to the United States where Freddie recently retired from The Boeing Company.
-Freddie, Josiane, and Fanny Aizenberg, Josiane’s mother, volunteer regularly at the United States Holocaust Memorial Museum.
-Freddie continues to stay in touch with the Griggs and plan regular visits and phone calls to his English family.
+After the war, Freddie and his sister moved to Manchester where they lived within the Jewish community and gained British citizenship.
+Freddie served in both the English and Israeli armies, as a tank commander and later in the Israeli merchant marine.
+Freddie married another Holocaust survivor, Josiane, with whom he had three children.
+In 1963 Freddie and Josiane moved to the United States where Freddie worked for The Boeing Company.
+Freddie continued to stay in touch with the Griggs and planned regular visits and phone calls to his English family.
+Freddie, Josiane, and Fanny Aizenberg, Josiane’s mother, also a survivor, regularly volunteered at the United States Holocaust Memorial Museum.